 One week I decided I needed to cook all day and make freezer meals.
 The only problem was that the turkey breast was taking up a large chunk of freezer space.
 On a whim I put it into the refrigerator to make on the weekend.
-It just so happened my parents called and asked if they could come and visit so I knew this would be the perfect opportunity to make the turkey breast.

 I won't lie...I was scared to make the turkey.
 I did a lot of research and looked through a ton of recipes before finally combining two of the recipes to make the perfect turkey breast.
 I used the brine from one recipe and the basting and roasting from another.
 It made for a gorgeous golden brown turkey that was moist and delicious.

 Do I have to brine the turkey and if so does it have to sit in the brine for 12 hours?